History

 HI-221 African-American History I

 The people of African descent from the emergence of the slave trade to the Civil War, focusing on race, gender, and power.
-[Applicable to the Global Studies Concentration.]
+Counts for Europe/United States in the History major.

 Every year.
 3 Credits